The following table outlines the typical water maintenance program required for an Arctic Spa fitted with Spa Boy Version 1 R1.

 To help ensure chemicals dissolve appropriately it is good practice to first mix/dissolve the chemical in an uncontaminated container of hot water before carefully adding to the spa water.
 There are two methods to check the target range:

-• Conventional test strips, test kit or by taking a water sample to your local spa dealer
+• Drop Test Kit or by taking a water sample to your local spa dealer

 Check the Potential Hydrogen (pH) to ensure it is in the target range.